PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

     > You can redisplay the outputs at any time by executing `terraform output` inside the build directory.

-## Option 2.
-Standard deployment
+## (Option 2) Standard deployment

 In this deployment option, retrieve the required Terraform files and modify them to deploy the tutorial environment.
+This deployment option is best for those who want to modify and apply the Terraform plan to best suit their environment use-cases.

 ### Prepare for deployment